ggrossman/unix-cb/README.md

 The system was called "Skynet."
 It was text mode and menu-driven, like everything online in that era, but it was surprisingly usable and aesthetically pleasing.
-One of the components of the system was a chat line called Unix/CB.
-Unix/CB had a CB metaphor with numbered channels to separate conversations, although 99% of the time people just hung out on Channel 1.
+One of the components of the system was a chat line called Unix-CB.
+Unix-CB had a CB metaphor with numbered channels to separate conversations, although 99% of the time people just hung out on Channel 1.
 It had a number of nice touches... all commands started with `/` and were one character, and you didn't have to hit Enter after